opeeyum/CS_Subjects/DLDA/Practice_questions_basics.md

 > First reduce the expression then design it with logic gates.
 ```
 ```
+Question:

-Question: Desing the following functions using minimum number of  input NOR gate.
+Design the following functions using minimum number of input NOR gate.

 1. f = $\overline A$
 2. f = A .
 B